Herzing Health Care Aide students pose for a photo

 We've had hundreds of people who are still learning English successfully complete our health care aide training, so don't let a language barrier hold you back!

-Q: In your experience, what do students love most about Health Care Aide training?
+Q: In your experience, what do students love most about health care aide training?

 We do brushing teeth, feeding exercises, moving each other with safety techniques—even spending time in a wheelchair.
-They practice all the ways they'll be helping clients, really experiencing what the patient is going through.
+They practise all the ways they'll be helping clients, really experiencing what the patient is going through.

-That's huge, for building empathy, learning technique, and gaining confidence in their new skills.
+That's huge for building empathy, learning technique, and gaining confidence in their new skills.

 And most of all, everyone who graduates from Herzing says they love the practicum most.
 This is where students get to work with real patients in a care home—it's what training is all about, and the last transition from classroom to employment.